When did shaming the learner become okay?

 “I’m tired of dealing with people who are too hard-headed to understand what I am trying to say.”

-These are common statements.
+Unfortunately, these are common statements.
 Recently, I was with a group of L&D people, who desperately wanted to blame the user for their poor design work.
 “We have to “dumb it down”, otherwise ‘they’ won’t understand the (insert topic here).” or my favorite, “We have to spoon-feed the audience, they all have short attention spans – if we don’t tell them what to learn they don’t learn.”

 Here’s my question back: